How we invest (AKA transparency to save your time)

 - Big markets or niches you can own: preference for globally focused companies but don’t have any strict rules

 - Tech: fintech, mobile, saas, data/AI, robotics etc etc (i.e. things we understand and can help with).
-Only boundaries are medical, green and bio, where we’re not experienced, and gambling (which is just a personal choice)
+Only boundaries are medical and biotech, where we’re not experienced, and gambling (which is just a personal choice)

 - Post-seed (i.e. already launched): Companies should have some traction, usually revenue.
 What’s enough traction?
 This is the hardest one to define — the progress we focus on is knowledge rather than revenue (i.e. understanding of the customer, acquisition processes, retention).
 Generally we invest in companies with <$1m revenue.

-An upfront note on gender: diversity is about more than gender, but we simply do not see enough female founders (in fact, only 14% of the founders we see are women).
-We have a number of initiatives in the pipe, beyond the fact that Jim is a long time champion of women in tech via his Directorship of VIC ICT for Women amongst other things, so watch this space, but this is a special plea to female founders — please come forward.
+A note on gender: diversity is about more than gender, but we simply do not see enough female founders (in fact, only 14% of the founders we see are women).
+In 2017 we launched a number of initiatives that increased this to more than 20% but we're only just getting started and have a long way to go.
+Jim is a longtime champion of women in tech via his Directorship of VIC ICT for Women amongst other things, so watch this space, but this is a special plea to female founders — please come forward.
+It's never too early to start a conversation or building a relationship with anyone in our team.

 the dream pitch